RSV in Older Adults: The Risks, Prevention, and Management

 Vulnerability of Older Adults to RSV

-The immune system naturally weakens with age, making older adults more susceptible to infections like RSV.
-This reduced immune response hampers the body’s ability to fight off the virus effectively.
-As a result, seniors may experience more severe symptoms and a higher risk of complications.
+RSV can be especially dangerous for older adults due to age-related changes in the immune system.
+As you age, your immune system naturally weakens, making you more susceptible to infections like RSV.
+This reduced immune response hampers the body’s ability to fight off the virus effectively, which can lead to more severe symptoms and a higher risk of complications.

 Potential Complications